port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-cost/opencost/aws.md

 # Mapping configuration
 After setting up our data model, we need to update the OpenCost integration's mapping configuration.

-OpenCost cloudcost data supports all sorts of time windows, aggregations and filters.
+OpenCost cloudcost data supports a variety of time windows, aggregations and filters.
 In this guide, the data that will be ingested is the cost of all `AmazonEC2` resources in the past week.

 Navigate to your [datasources page](https://app.getport.io/settings/data-sources), and click on the `Opencost` datasource.